Expat Tax In Costa Rica – Ultimate Tips You Need To Know

 Thus, if you are a U.S. citizen or resident alien, the rules for filing income, estate, and gift tax returns and paying estimated tax are generally the same whether you are in the United States or abroad.
 This is affectionately known as the “citizenship-based” income tax.

-The United States’ taxation of worldwide income has been around since the 1860s, when it was enacted as part of the Revenue Act of 1861.
+The United States’ taxation of worldwide income has been around since the 1860s when enacted as part of the Revenue Act of 1861.
 The purpose was to stop wealthy people from fleeing the U.S. in a time of crisis and taking their money with them.
 The defense of ongoing citizenship-based taxation income rests on the belief that U.S. citizenship offers benefits even enjoyed by non-residents.
 Thus, overseas taxpayers are required to pay for this benefit even when they earn money elsewhere.

 Guide To US Expat Tax In Costa Rica

-Costa Rica Income Taxes
+Costa Rica Taxes For Expats

-Who Is Liable For Income Taxes In Costa Rica?
+Who Is Liable For Costa Rica Taxes?